dev-protocol/docs.devprotocol.xyz/content/pages/protocol/protocol.md

 ---
-title: Protocol
+title: The Protocol
 date: 2021-05-07
 permalink: /protocol/index.html
 eleventyNavigation:
   key: Protocol
-  order: 1
+  order: 10
-  title: Protocol
+  title: The Protocol
 ---

 ## The World that Dev Protocol Aims for